Frequently Asked Questions (FAQ)

 How do I cross the terminal from Baggage Claim A to Baggage Claim B?

-Crossing the terminal from the "A" side to the "B" side (or vice versa) is most easily done on the Departures Level (Level 3) of the Main Terminal.
-If you have descended to the Arrivals/Baggage Claim Level (Level 2), you may return to the Departures Level (Level 3) with your baggage then walk the 525 feet (160 meters) from the "A" side to the "B" side (or vice versa).
+Terminal A and Terminal B are opposite sides of the same building, which is only 525 feet across.
+Crossing from Terminal A to Terminal B (or vice versa) can be done on Level 3 of the terminal building.
+If you have descended to the Arrivals/Baggage Claim Level (Level 2), you may return to the Departures Level (Level 3) with your baggage then cross to Terminal A (or Terminal B).

 Can I go to an Airside Terminal (Gate Area) that I'm not departing from (arriving at)?